karchjd/gppm/cran-comments.md

 ## Resubmission
 This is a resubmission.
 To address the maintainer's comments, I have

-* decreased the test time from ~465s  to ~170s by skiping a few long tests on cran, and writting some tests more efficiently.
+* Changed gppm to 'gppm' in the DESCRIPTION file

-* added DOI references about the method in the description file.
+* Changed all \dontrun tags to \donttest

 ## Test environments
 * local mac OS 10.12.6, R 3.5.0